Divisions Mathematical - and Physical

 The Division of Mathematical and Physical Sciences is one of the six divisions of the Institute.
-It comprises of the Department of Physics, Department of Instrumentation, Department of Mathematics, Centre for High Energy Physics, Centre for Contemporary Studies, and Centre for Cryogenic Technology.
+It comprises of the Department of Physics, Department of Instrumentation, Department of Mathematics, Centre for High Energy Physics and Centre for Cryogenic Technology.

 The Department of Physics was founded in 1933 by Professor C V Raman.
 It originally established itself as an international centre for research in Optics & Spectroscopy.
 It is now carrying out research in the broad areas of condensed matter physics and biocrystallography.
 It also has an inter-institutional programme in Astronomy and Astrophysics.
 It is recognized as a centre for advanced study.